josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/🔥_Data_Risks/🛂_Papers_Please_Problems/README.md

 ## 🌌 Constellations

-🛂 🔥 🧿 🛰️ — Surveillance constellation of bureaucracy, border expansion, and memory loops.
+🛂 🔥 🧿 🛰️ — This folder sits in the surveillance-bureaucracy-memory constellation, mapping how verification systems extend borders into daily life.

 ---